Arau/hugo-docs-playground/layouts/partials/content/troubleshoot/nodename-vs-nodehostname.md

 ### Reason:

-The StorageOS registration process to start the cluster uses the hostname of the node where StorageOS container is running, provided by the Kubelet.
+The StorageOS registration process to start the cluster uses the hostname of the node where the StorageOS container is running, provided by the Kubelet.
 However, StorageOS verifies the network hostname of the OS as a prestart check to make sure it can communicate with other nodes.
-If those 2 names don't match, StorageOS will remain unable to start.
+If those names don't match, StorageOS will be unable to start.

 ### Solution: